The most discriminable quantum states in the multicopy regime: The -copy most discriminable classical states

 \end{lemma} \begin{proof} According to \cite[Proposition 5.1]{Braun2009QuantitativeNotions} (see also~\cite[Theorem 7.2]{Alvim2020BookQuantitativeInfoFlow}), the multiplicative Bayes capacity of $k$ independent runs of the channel $C_{N\to d}$ is given by

 which is exactly $N \Discr(\{\rho^{\textup{cl}}_i\}_{i=1}^N,k)$ (see \cref{thm:classical_state_discrimination}). \end{proof}

 For a definition of the multiplicative Bayes capacity in the context where it is more often studied, we refer the reader to Refs.~\cite{Alvim2012MeasuringInfoLeakage, Alvim2020BookQuantitativeInfoFlow}.
-And for discussions of the multiplicative Bayes capacity of multiple independent runs of the same channel, to Refs.~\cite{Espinoza2013Min_entropy, Smith2017bounds}.
-Here, we notice that based on \cite[Theorem 3.1]{Smith2017bounds}, this correspondence directly provides an upper bound for the maximal $k$-copy discriminability of classical states, which is tight for large enough $N$. \begin{theorem} The maximal $k$-copy discriminability of $N$ qudit classical states respects the upper bound
+Also, we note that it in the $1$-copy case, it is also equivalent to the notion of \textit{communication value} of a channel, studied, for example, in Refs.~\cite{Chitambar2021CommunicationValue, Doolittle2021ClassicalCommCost} and that also appears in \cite{Cubitt2010ZeroErrorSimulation}.
+For discussions on the multiplicative Bayes capacity of multiple independent runs of the same channel, to Refs.~\cite{Espinoza2013Min_entropy, Smith2017bounds}.
+Here, we notice that based on \cite[Theorem 3.1] {Smith2017bounds}, this correspondence directly provides an upper bound for the maximal $k$-copy discriminability of classical states, which is tight for large enough $N$. \begin{theorem} The maximal $k$-copy discriminability of $N$ qudit classical states respects the upper bound

 where $\textup{cap}_d(k)$ is defined in Ref.~\cite{Smith2017bounds} as